Log out?

 9. </ns2:Attachment>

 Note: The Id, in this case, is 3, so it would be routed to the ID3 Transport.
-This can be experimentally verified by running this transaction through in test mode:
+This can be experimentally verified by running this transaction in test mode:

 This is a unique website which will require a more modern browser to work!
 Please upgrade today!